Deep Learning-Based Site-Specific Channel Modeling and Inference: Channel Measurements

 \subsection{Measurement Setup}

-We conducted measurement campaigns using the equipment shown in Fig. \ref{fig:measurement}.
-The measurement system consists of transmitting (Tx) and receiving (Rx) subsystems integrated into vehicles, with the core components being a vector signal generator (VSG) and a vector signal analyzer (VSA).
-Specifically, the VSG and VSA are NI PXIe-5673 and NI PXIe-5663, respectively.
-The sounding signal is a broadband multi-carrier signal with 513 subcarriers over a bandwidth of 30 MHz.
+As shown in Fig. \ref{fig:measurement}, the empirical data collection was carried out using a vehicle-integrated measurement platform.
+This setup comprises dedicated transmitting (Tx) and receiving (Rx) subsystems, built around an NI PXIe-5673 vector signal generator (VSG) and an NI PXIe-5663 vector signal analyzer (VSA), respectively.
+For the sounding procedure, we transmitted a 30 MHz broadband multi-carrier signal formulated with 513 subcarriers.

-The TX antenna is an omnidirectional single element antenna, while the RX antenna is a 4×8 array.
-Both TX and RX antennas are mounted on vehicle roofs at a height of approximately 1.8 m.
-The Z axis of the RX antenna array is oriented opposite to the vehicle’s forward direction.
-Each element of the RX antenna array is connected to a vector signal analyzer through an electronic switch, because the TDL dataset in this work does not contain angular parameters, only the data collected from a single antenna element within the RX array was actually used.
-For precise time synchronization, two GPS-referenced rubidium clocks disciplined by Global Navigation Satellite System (GNSS) signals are employed.
-These clocks also provide real-time longitude and latitude coordinates, enabling accurate positioning of both Tx and Rx and site-specific satellite image acquisition.
+Regarding the radio frequency (RF) front-end, identical omnidirectional single-element antennas were deployed at both the Tx and Rx sides.
+Both antennas were secured on top of the test vehicles at an elevation of roughly 1.8 m.
+To ensure rigorous time alignment between the distributed nodes, GNSS-disciplined rubidium clocks were implemented.
+Crucially, these clocks continuously logged precise geographical coordinates, facilitating exact Tx/Rx localization and enabling the subsequent acquisition of corresponding site-specific satellite imagery.

-Table \ref{tab:config} summarizes the detailed configurations of the measurement system.
-The measurement bandwidth is 30 MHz, resulting in a delay resolution of 33.3 ns.
-For sub-6 GHz vehicular communications, the available bandwidth is generally 20–30 MHz, which is similar to the measurement configuration in this article.
-The acquisition rate of channel snapshots is 45 snapshots/s when measured.
+A breakdown of the system parameters is provided in Table \ref{tab:config}.
+During the dynamic measurements, the system operated with the aforementioned 30 MHz bandwidth and continuously recorded channel snapshots at a rate of 45 frames per second.